 Materials

 Identifying rocks by sight is a complicated practice that can lead to multiple conclusions.
-As the result of minerals and various elements transforming into a hardened form, rocks are igneous, metamorphic, sedimentary or somewhere on the transformational spectrum between these states, such as meta-igneous or meta-sedimentary.
+In modern scientific nomenclature, rocks are identified as igneous, metamorphic, sedimentary or somewhere on the transformational spectrum between these states, such as meta-igneous or meta-sedimentary.
 In addition to the class of the rock, there are common and anomalous trace elements and inclusions that further define the identity or visual appearance of a rock and distinguish them from one another.
 Some rocks are rich in inorganic trace materials like iron or mica, while others have trace fossils that inflect and alter their appearance.
-These distinctive qualities of rock were extremely important to Archaic sculptors who then meticulously carved them into various bannerstone shapes.
-Recommendation: take at least one detail image that reveals and records information about the raw material of the bannerstone.
-Images should provide visual information about the class of rock as well as distinctive elements of the rock such as inclusions or unique banding or mica flecks that would have drawn the Archaic sculptor to them.
+These distinctive qualities of rock were extremely important to Indigenous sculptors who then meticulously carved them into various bannerstone shapes.